9-1-1 Prepaid Wireless Emergency Service Fee

 - What if I am buying the prepaid wireless telecommunications services for resale?

-A taxable prepaid wireless telecommunications service that is purchased for resale is exempt from the fee if the resale is properly documented.
 If you sell a taxable prepaid wireless telecommunications service to a customer, you must collect the fee unless you accept a properly completed resale certificate.
 The resale certificate is proof that the taxable service was purchased for resale.
 The certificate must include certain specific information.

-Evidence that a purchaser is registered with the Comptroller's office to collect the fee is not sufficient to relieve the seller from the responsibility for collecting the fee without the issuance of a properly completed resale certificate.
+Evidence that a purchaser is registered with the Comptroller's office to collect the fee is not sufficient to relieve the seller from the responsibility for collecting the fee without the issuing of a properly completed resale certificate.

 - Who qualifies as a consumer exempt from the fee?